 Kiersten Dunbar Chace

-... capturing the essence of our humanity, our suffering, our struggle and to present the belief in unity and the interconnectedness that is in all of us.
+... providing safe spaces for individuals and communities to share their stories while also capturing the essence of our humanity, our suffering, our struggle with the belief in unity and the interconnectedness that is in all of us.

-In March of 2017, Kiersten served as a human rights defender at the United Nations Universal Periodic Review working session in Geneva, Switzerland and with a small team shared their human rights concerns in South Africa.
-Her latest film Word of Honour: Reclaiming Mandela's Promise was screened at the Palais des Nations next to the Human Rights Council room.
-Kiersten also served as an observer at the United Nations in Geneva when a Shadow Report was presented/submitted to the Int'l Committee on the Elimination of Racial Discrimination.
+In 2017, Kiersten served as a human rights defender at the United Nations Universal Periodic Review working session in Geneva, Switzerland and with a small South African team, shared their human rights grievances.
+Her latest film Word of Honour: Reclaiming Mandela's Promise was screened at the Palais des Nations before members of the UN.
+Kiersten also served as an observer at the United Nations in Geneva 2016, when a Shadow Report was presented/submitted to the Int'l Committee on the Elimination of Racial Discrimination.
 This report cited South Africa as being in violation of the UN CERD Treaty/Convention.
-The film I'm Not Black, I'm Coloured was used as a supplemental neutral piece to help educate UN members on the history and struggle of the Coloured people of South Africa.
+The film I'm Not Black, I'm Coloured was used as a supplemental neutral piece to help educate UN members on the history and struggle of the Coloured communities of South Africa.

 Her second project was a short film Tami Tushie's Toys which she produced with Melody Gilbert and a great team of filmmakers from Minnesota as part of an international competition.
 The film won the Audience Choice Award at Int'l Doc Challenge (Hot Docs Toronto), featured at the Minneapolis Int'l Film Festival, and appeared on the Documentary Channel.
 In 2011, she released the documentary 'Solveig - The Life and Artwork of Solveig Arneng Johnson' which was also featured at several US festivals.
 Kiersten also consulted and filmed on the upcoming Bio-Doc 'Conspiracy to Be Free: The Russell Means Story'.